Euthanasia should never be a solution for mental illness.

 In Canada, euthanasia is often referred to as Medical Assistance in Dying (MAiD).
 Canada is the only country in the world to use the term MAiD to describe euthanasia.

-We want a healthcare system that doesn't discriminate.
+We want a healthcare system that offers

 Share these images on social